Probing topological relation between high density and low density region of 2MASS with hexagon cells: Introduction

 \section{Introduction}

-Neyman and Scott (1952, 1953b), using statistical techniques based on counts-in-cells, showed that the galaxy distribution is statistically clustered rather than statistically uniform, and on the other, Abell actually identified from Palomar Sky Survey plates, 2712 operationally well-defined rich clusters of galaxies (Abell 1958).
-To better describe the clustering property, the two-point correlation function (Peebles 1973) and continual high order correlation functions (Croton et al 2004) are widely used.
-High density regions, such as filaments (Wu et al. 2012), superclusters (Connolly et al. 1996) and low density regions, such as voids (Danny et al. 2012), are discovered and well discussed.
-At the same time, people begin to have interest for the comparison of high density and low density region.
-If the early universe is grown from quantum fluctuations, then positive and negative fluctuations will have the same probability and a sponge-like structure (high density regions have the same topology with low density regions) is doomed (Gott 1986).
-With the evolution dominated by gravitational instability, the sponge-like structure is most likely remained whatever the growth stays in the linear regime or is damped (Bond \& Szalay 1983).
+Neyman et al.(1953), using statistical techniques based on counts in cells, showed that the galaxy distribution is statistically clustered rather than statistically uniform.
+Abell (1958) identified 2712 operationally well-defined rich clusters of galaxies from the Palomar Sky Survey plates.
+To better describe the clustering property, the two-point correlation function (Peebles 1980) and continual high-order correlation functions (Croton et al. 2004) are widely used.
+High-density regions such as filaments (Wu et al. 2012) and superclusters (Connolly et al. 1996) and low-density regions such as voids (Pan et al. 2012) have been discovered and well discussed.
+At the same time, people began to have an interest in the comparison of high-density and low-density regions.
+If the early universe grew out of quantum fluctuations, then positive and negative fluctuations will have the same probability just as a sponge-like structure (high-density regions with the same topology as low-density regions) is doomed (Gott et al. 1986).With evolution dominated by gravitational instability, the sponge-like structure is most likely the remnants of whatever growth that has either stayed in the linear regime or has damped (Bond \& Szalay 1983).

-Gott (1986) found that both two regions have similar properties from the measured density contours, such as sponge-like shape, connectedness.
-However, Gott (1986) mentioned a direct test more than measuring density contours is needed.
-Here we use the hexagon cell method to investigate the equivalent of high density and low density regions.
-Our hexagon cell method is inherited from the dodecahedron cells (Kiang 2003, Kiang et al 2004); it is actually a 2-D application of dodecahedron cells method.